 Training requirements for wellbeing and engagement animals and animal handlers

-To ensure the safety of staff, students, and animals in a wellbeing and engagement animal-assisted program, animals and animal handlers must have appropriate training.
+To ensure the safety of staff, students and animals in an animal-assisted wellbeing and engagement program, animals and animal handlers must have appropriate training.

 Ensuring appropriate training

-Principals must ensure the training of both animals and animal handlers by suitably qualified trainers before commencement of a wellbeing and engagement animal-assisted program by considering the trainer’s:
+Principals must ensure the training of both animals and animal handlers by suitably qualified trainers before commencement of an animal-assisted wellbeing and engagement program by considering the:

 - appropriate training qualifications